Is the solution to the BCS gap equation continuous in the temperature ?: Introduction and preliminaries

 In the BCS model (see \cite{bcs, bogoliubov}) of superconductivity, the solution to the BCS gap equation \eqref{eq:gapequation} below is called the gap function.
 We regard the gap function as a function of both $T$ and $x$, and denote it by $u$, i.e., $u: \, (T,\, x) \mapsto u(T,\, x)$ $(\geq 0)$.
 The BCS gap equation is the following nonlinear integral equation:

 where $U(x,\,\xi)>0$ is the potential multiplied by the density of states per unit energy at the Fermi surface and is a function of $x$ and $\xi$.
 In \eqref{eq:gapequation} we introduce $\varepsilon>0$, which is small enough and fixed $(0<\varepsilon<<\hslash\omega_D)$.
-Note that $\displaystyle{ \tanh \frac{\,\sqrt{\,\xi^2+u(T,\, \xi)^2\,}\,}{2T} }$ is regarded as $1$ when $T=0$.
+In the BCS model, the integration interval is $[0, \, \hslash\omega_D]$.
+However, we introduce very small $\varepsilon>0$ for the following mathematical reason.
+In order to show the continuity of the solution to the BCS gap equation with respect to the temperature, we make the form of the BCS gap equation somewhat easier to handle.
+That is to say, we let the integration interval be the closed interval $[\varepsilon, \, \hslash\omega_D]$ as in \eqref{eq:gapequation}.

 It is known that the BCS gap equation \eqref{eq:gapequation} is based on a superconducting state called the BCS state.
 In this connection, see \cite[(6.1)]{watanabe} for a new gap equation based on a superconducting state having a lower energy than the BCS state.

 The integral with respect to $\xi$ in \eqref{eq:gapequation} is sometimes replaced by the integral over $\mathbb{R}^3$ with respect to the wave vector $k$.
-Odeh \cite{odeh}, and Billard and Fano \cite{billardfano} established the existence and uniqueness of the positive solution to the BCS gap equation in the case $T=0$.
+Odeh \cite{odeh}, and Billard and Fano \cite{billardfano} established the existence and the uniqueness of the positive solution to the BCS gap equation in the case $T=0$.
 In the case $T\geq 0$, Vansevenant \cite{vansevesant} determined the transition temperature (the critical temperature) and showed that there is a unique positive solution to the BCS gap equation.
 Recently, Hainzl, Hamza, Seiringer and Solovej \cite{hhss} proved that the existence of a positive solution to the BCS gap equation is equivalent to the existence of a negative eigenvalue of a certain linear operator to show the existence of a transition temperature.
 Hainzl and Seiringer \cite{haizlseiringer} also derived upper and lower bounds on the transition temperature and the energy gap for the BCS gap equation.
-However, the solution mentioned above belongs to a function space consisting of functions of the wave vector only, and the temperature is regarded as a parameter.
-So the temperature dependence of the solution is not discussed; for example, it is not shown that the solution is continuous for $T \geq 0$.
-To show that the solution is continuous for $T \geq 0$ is one of long-standing problems in mathematical studies of superconductivity.
+Moreover, Frank, Hainzl, Naboko and Seiringer \cite{fhns} gave a rigorous analysis of the asymptotic behavior of the transition temperature at weak coupling.